 3.49.
-All fuel assembly movements and core alterations are required to be undertaken in accordance with approved operating procedures: see Requirement 78 of SSR-3 [1].
-Throughout such fuel assembly movements and core alterations, the core integrity and reactivity is required to be monitored (see para.
+All fuel assembly movements and core alterations are required to be undertaken in accordance with approved operating procedures (see Requirement 78 of SSR-3 [1]).
+Throughout such fuel assembly movements and core alterations, the core integrity and reactivity are required to be monitored (see para.
 7.82 of SSR-3 [1]) to prevent damage to core components and inadvertent criticality.
-Intermediate fuel assembly patterns should be no more reactive than the most reactive configuration considered and approved in the operational limits and conditions and verified during research reactor commissioning.
-There should be a method of checking that fuel assembly movements will not conflict with each other, and it should be possible to reverse fuel assembly movements if necessary.
+Intermediate fuel assembly patterns should be no more reactive than the most reactive configuration considered and approved in the OLCs and should be verified during research reactor commissioning.
+There should be a method of checking that fuel assembly movements will not conflict with one another, and it should be possible to reverse fuel assembly movements if necessary.